 Topic: Being a third-culture kid (Indian parents, grew up in Saudi Arabia, now in US)

-What makes it work: Instead of explaining all three cultures, the essay focuses on one specific tradition (making dosa) that the writer does differently than anyone else—combining Saudi spices, American ingredients, and Indian technique.
+→ The essay focuses on one tradition (making dosa) that combines all three cultures.
 Each dosa becomes a metaphor for cultural synthesis.

 Overcoming Challenges, Setbacks, or Failure